daluvi/Swapi-vue/README.md

 # SWAPI Gallery

-## feature added
+## history

-was added the local config of Vite to keep clean
+. was added the local config of Vite to keep clean
+. added the sass, underscore libraries and the sass files